Vietnam - Export requirements for milk and dairy products

 6. Required documents

-Canada does have a negotiated certificate with Vietnam.
-The certificate below is issued based on commercial risk.
+Canada does not have a negotiated certificate with Vietnam.
+The certificate below is accepted.
 Requests for any additional statements must be confirmed by CFIA's Food Import Export Division (FIED).

 Certificate